uktrade/data-hub-api/changelog/update_test_data_fixture.internal.md

-New adviser being added to the test fixtures now allows us to run a full end to end test around managing a lead ITA.
+A new adviser has been added to the test fixtures.
+This adviser will be used in frontend end-to-end tests for managing a lead ITA.